bx-r0/CTF_Writeups/2019/SwampCTF/We_Three_Kings/README.md

 This opens up the encryption up to the ```key == IV``` attack.

 ### Exploit
-Because we can choose plaintext we have a Chosen Plaintext Attack **CPA**.
+Because we can choose plaintext to be encrypted we have a Chosen Plaintext Attack **CPA**.

 The attack begins by encrypting at least 3 blocks of plaintext